rickyparada/rickyparada.github.io/_pages/research.md

 <img align="right" style="margin-left: 10px;" src="./../assets/img/qions.png" alt="" width="350" height="175">

-Writing **QuTiP** software to characterize state propogations from Quantum Input/Output Networks (QIONs) using SLH.
-We aim to quantify the advantage of a coherent controller in a variety of optical systems that reside in the **nonlinear regime**.
-Viewing optomechanical sensors as control systems, these results could inform the noise levels displayed by such devices.
+Writing **QuTiP** software to characterize state propagations from Quantum Input/Output Networks (QIONs) using SLH.
+We aim to quantify the advantage of a coherent controller in a non-degenerate optical parametric amplifier (NOPO) + atom cloud system.
+Viewing optomechanical sensors as control systems allow us to draw conclusions about the noise levels displayed by such devices.

 ---